Penn State Particle Separator

 |Compute Cumulative Percentage Undersized1|

 |% Under upper sieve||f = 100 – (a/e *100)||100 – 5 = 95% undersized|

 |% Under middle sieve||g = f – (b/e*100)||95 – 40 = 55% undersized|

-There is currently some debate as to the best type of graphing paper to use when plotting particle size results.
 The size of forage and TMR particles in a sample does not follow a normal distribution pattern, however it can be plotted as a straight-line distribution using lognormal graphing paper.
-We recommend lognormal paper be used to graph the distribution of forage and TMR particle size as this is the most simple method and it fits most data accurately.
+Lognormal paper is recommended for graphing the distribution of forage and TMR particle size, as this is the simplest method and it fits most data accurately.

-The cumulative percentage undersized for each sieve is plotted on the graph (Figure 2).
-Referring to Table 2, value [f] refers to 0.75 inches, value [g] to 0.31 inches, and value [h] to 0.07 inches.
-These percentages are plotted on lognormal paper and an appropriate line drawn between the three points (best-fit line).
+The cumulative percentage undersized for each sieve is plotted on lognormal paper and an appropriate line drawn between the three points (best-fit line).
+Referring to Table 2, value [f] refers to 0.75 inches, value [g] to 0.31 inches, and value [h] to 0.16 inches (graphed in Figure 2).

 Figure 2.
 Data from example in Table 2 plotted on lognormal paper.